P0IS0N0US/ERS-Weighstation-Prop/README.md

 ### Display Installation

-1. Replace `c_function.lua` with the modified version provided in the repository.
+1. Replace your `c_function.lua` with the modified version provided in the repository.
 > [!WARNING]
 > This removes the text that hovers above the weighstation by default.<br>
 > To keep this feature, add the unmodified Draw3DText code below the code of the modified function.
 (I haven't tested this!)